DawnbrandBots/emcee-tournament-bot/docs/usage-organiser.md

 ### Drop participant
 ```
-mc!forcedrop id|@user
+mc!forcedrop id|@discordtag
 ```
 **Caller permission level**: host for the tournament identified by _id_

-`@user` can be a Discord mention, though it does not have to ping, or the user's ID.
+`@discordtag` can be a Discord mention, though it does not have to ping, or the user's ID.

 If the specified user exists and is pending or confirmed for the specified tournament, they are dropped.
 Pending participants are removed from the queue and confirmed participants